princessnashemamacasero/Macasero-Timer-ISR-Lab1/README.md

 4. Upload: Run → Debug or Run

  Analysis
+1.What is the maximum latency for Task A in your system?
-Maximum latency for Task A** is 70ms — occurs when both Task A (50ms) and Task B (20ms) are executing simultaneously when the interrupt fires.
+The maximum latency for Task A is 70ms.
+This occurs when the interrupt fires at the same moment Task A (50ms) and Task B (20ms) are both executing, causing Task A to wait for both tasks to complete before the main loop can check its flag.
-2. Effect on TLatency — if Task B is running when TIM2 fires, Task A must wait until Task B finishes, increasing latency by up to 20ms.
+2. If Task B is running when TIM2 interrupt occurs, how does it affect TLatency(Task A)?
-3. Worst-case TResponse** is 120ms — computed as 70ms waiting time plus 50ms Task A execution time.
-4. With preemptive scheduler** — higher priority tasks run immediately when triggered, reducing latency to near zero.
+When the interrupt fires, the flag is set right away, but Task A cannot be processed by the main loop until Task B has completed its execution.
+This means TLatency grows longer depending on how much of Task B's 20ms delay still remains.
+3. Calculate worst-case TResponse for Task A if all other tasks are running The worst-case TResponse is 120ms in total.
+This is computed by adding the maximum waiting time of 70ms — which accounts for both Task A and Task B running — to Task A's own execution time of 50ms.
+4. How would response time change with a preemptive scheduler?
+With a preemptive scheduler, the currently running task would be immediately suspended the moment a higher-priority interrupt fires.
+This brings the latency down to nearly zero, resulting in a much faster and more predictable response time overall.

 References
 1. Castor, P. R. P. (2025).
 Software Design Basics [Lecture 2].
 BCA143 Firmware Programming, MSU-IIT.